Alternative Therapies For PTSD: What You Need To Know

 Are there effective alternative therapies for PTSD?

-There are many alternative and complementary therapies used to address PTSD, including:
+There are many alternative and complementary therapies that may be used to address post-traumatic stress disorder, including:

-Many studies identified that CAM therapies tend to pose little health risk, and they can be effective complementary therapies to conventional treatment approaches.
-Overall, though, most review articles find insufficient quality evidence of effectiveness, so more research is needed.
+Many studies have indicated that CAM therapies tend to pose minimal health risks and are typically well-tolerated, and that they can be effective complementary therapies to conventional treatment approaches.
+Overall, though, most review articles find the existing evidence of effectiveness to be of insufficient quality, so more research is needed.

-While complementary and alternative therapies may help manage post-traumatic stress disorder, there is not enough research to support sole reliance on alternative approaches.
-Currently, evidence supports that cognitive behavioral therapy (CBT) is the most effective approach for addressing PTSD.
+While complementary and alternative therapies may help an individual manage post-traumatic stress disorder symptoms, there is not enough research to support sole reliance on alternative approaches.
+Currently, evidence suggests that cognitive behavioral therapy (CBT) is the most effective approach for addressing PTSD.

-• Cognitive behavioral therapy (CBT): This type of talk therapy emphasizes the interactions between thoughts, feelings, and behaviors.
-Cognitive behavioral therapists work with their clients to reframe unhelpful thought patterns that exacerbate symptoms.
+• Cognitive behavioral therapy (CBT).
+This type of talk therapy emphasizes the interactions between thoughts, feelings, and behaviors.
+Cognitive behavioral therapists work with their clients to help them learn to reframe unhelpful thought patterns that exacerbate symptoms.

-• Cognitive processing therapy (CPT): CPT is a subset of CBT, focusing on challenging maladaptive or negative beliefs related to trauma.
+• Cognitive processing therapy (CPT).
+CPT is a subset of CBT that focuses on challenging maladaptive or negative beliefs related to trauma.

-• Cognitive therapy: Cognitive therapy is derived from CBT.
-During sessions, clients are encouraged to identify trauma memories and triggers and modify their evaluations of them, which can reduce threatening feelings and the recurrence of disturbing thought patterns.
+• Cognitive therapy.
+Cognitive therapy is also derived from CBT.
+During sessions, clients are encouraged to identify trauma memories and triggers and modify their evaluations of them, which may reduce threatening feelings and the recurrence of disturbing thought patterns.

-Cognitive behavioral therapy is frequently considered the most effective approach for PTSD symptom reduction, and it’s often used as part of an integrated mental health care approach that incorporates both conventional and CAM therapies.
+Cognitive behavioral therapy is frequently considered the most effective approach for post-traumatic stress disorder symptom reduction.
+It’s often used as part of an integrated mental health care approach that incorporates both conventional as well as complementary and alternative therapies.

 Getty